angstone/micro/README.md

 ### To be tested

-It needs docker running:

 * nats
 * eventstore

-and now we can create and test:
+Right now we can create and test with npm test:

+Modules:

+* util
+* error
+* logger
+* ruler
+* commander
 * config-server
 * rest-portal
+* auth

 ## Engineering Aspects